chasharpur/uk-compare/README.md

 times longer.
 This is fast enough to do a comparison even between long texts without the user noticing any significant time lag.

-This Javascript module uses it to compare two HTML files, marking unshared portions as deleted or added, depending on the side of the
-comparison: deleted = left side, added = right-side.
-Its implementation in Javascript allows comparison between two versions to be carried out in the user's browser directly, rather than relying on a server to perform the calculation.
-The server can thus simply be a repository of information served up to the user rather than a complex piece of software needing constant maintenance.

-## Rationale
-Most textual comparison tools use a collation algorithm where, potentially at least, each character position in one version is compared to all character positions in the other version.
-Misalignments are common, and the time taken is proportial to N squared, where N is the average length of one version.
-Also this method does not normally calculate transpositions.
-Certain versions of the collation algorithm claim faster run times, but none is faster than NxD, where D is the edit distance between the versions, and for completely dissimilar texts the efficiency is still N squared[2].
-The other drawbacks remain, and in particular the slowness makes this method useless for anything but short texts.
-There has to be a better way, and that way is to use suffix trees.

-## Suffix trees
 A suffix tree stores in a tree structure all possible suffixes for a string.
 For the string "banana" the suffixes are:
 ```